 So, what's going on here?
 Options can be a tremendous tool for managing risk or generating income, so why is it that many advisors avoid them?
 There are plenty of reasons cited, some of which are detailed in a 2017 Cerulli Associates paper that OIC commissioned.
 But I believe that options are simply misunderstood - and that advisors are doing a disservice to their clients by not educating themselves on the benefits of incorporating these products in to investor portfolios.

 That's what I'm hoping to change.
 While it's true that your clients need to know about all the risks before they invest in options, it's also true that, for many portfolios, options may present opportunities to enhance risk-weighted returns.
-So, in this edition of Coffee With Cott, I'm going to cover five of the big misconceptions about options to see if I can get a few new ideas brewing.
+So, I'm going to cover five of the big misconceptions about options to see if I can get a few new ideas brewing.

 Misconception 1: Options are high risk.
 If you're selling naked calls, obligating you to cover something you don't own and that could theoretically rise forever, sure, that would be a risky move - and you could get burned.
 But if you're selling covered calls, meaning you might have to sell something you do already own, that has a defined risk.
 And that risk is less than the risk of uncovered securities.
 The main risk with covered calls is you would miss the upside beyond the strike price.
 But when you think about it, that's similar to a limit order.
 To conclude, certain option strategies may carry significant risk.
 Others have a lot less or can remove risk almost entirely.